 5) What special classes will my child attend and how often?

-Each child attends Chapel in the Sanctuary once per week with Miss Marnie, the Preschool Director.
-Each child also attends a Music and Movement class once per week with our dedicated Music and Movement teachers.
+Each child attends Chapel in the Sanctuary once per week.
+Each child also attends a Music and Movement class once per week with our dedicated Music and Movement teacher.

 6) Do the students go on field trips?

 We have in-house field trips a couple of times per year which may include Peter McCory, the One Man Band, a reptile expert, animal shows, storytellers, or magicians.